Richienb/hellcry/README.md

 You may access this folder at any time and add in your work for the game.
 You can also comment on each other's work.

-- These things need to be done:
+These things need to be done
 - Item graphics (in inventory items)
 - Game map
 - Textures